aviralnx/strapi-plugin-schema-visualizer/README.md

 A powerful Strapi plugin for visualizing your content types and their relationships in an interactive diagram.
 This plugin helps developers and content managers understand the structure of their content types and how they relate to each other.

+## Credits and Acknowledgements

+This plugin was created by forking and enhancing the excellent [Content Type Visualizer](https://github.com/PaulBratslavsky/strapi-plugin-content-type-visualizer) by [Paul Bratslavsky](https://github.com/PaulBratslavsky).
+We're grateful for his foundational work that made this plugin possible.
+The original plugin has been migrated to newer Strapi versions and enhanced with additional features while maintaining the core visualization functionality.

 ## Features

 - **Interactive Schema Visualization**: View all your content types and their relationships in an interactive diagram